 As it relates to the Steam Cloud, dig in to our best cloud gaming services to see how the cloud has transformed the way gamers game, and why it’s the future.
 In that article, you can also learn about the relatively new gaming model, gaming-as-a-service.
 For consoles and the cloud, look at our how to use Xbox cloud storage guide, or find out which has the better cloud.

-Look into our best VPN for gaming guide, too.
+Look into our best Steam VPN and best VPN for gaming guides, too.
 With that said, let us know if you have any Steam hacks or tricks.
 Drop us a comment or tweet at us.
 Thanks for reading.